-Kalyman returns as the hero.
+Klayman returns as the hero.
 His evil twin Klogg, who was left tumbling into space in the previous game, has fallen on a planet named Idznak.
 It's a planet populated by a race of easily suggestible skull monkeys and Klogg soon manipulates them for his own evil deeds - to make war with the nearby planet of Neverhood and revel in its destruction.
 Thankfully one of these skull-faced primates named Jerry-O is having none of it.
-Being smarter than the average Skullmonkey, he sends a flying gizmo to bring Klayman to their world and salvation.
-Not one to shy away from such a deed, he does this by using an array of attack such as butt stomps and anthropomorphic farts.
+Being smarter than the average Skullmonkey, he sends a flying gizmo to bring Klayman to their world and bring about salvation.
+Not one to shy away from such a deed, our clay hero does this by using an array of attack such as butt stomps and anthropomorphic farts.

-There were a lot of comparisons to this classic duo of 16bit gems when the game came out; both featured a bizarre aesthetic and both came from the twisted mind by Doug TenNaple.
-The controls are tight and responsive which is necessary as not only is the one-hit kill featured but the levels are filled with the need for a precise and accurate jumping dexterity.
-This make the game incredibly difficult, but it rarely feels unfair.
+There were a lot of comparisons to that classic duo of 16-bit gems when Skullmonkeys came out; both featured a bizarre aesthetic and both came from the twisted mind by Doug TenNaple.
+The controls are tight and responsive which is necessary as not only is the one-hit-kill featured but the levels are filled with the need for a precise and accurate jumping dexterity.
+This makes the game incredibly difficult, but it rarely feels unfair.
 Some levels end with an option to choose a more difficult version of the next area, but the standard difficulty is hazardous enough - for skilled players only.

 Terry S. Taylor returned to score the game with another hilariously off-beat soundtrack that equals the first.
 When you visit the bonus room, the song's lyrics will leave you in stitches.
-It fits perfectly will the off-kilter animation style which again is top notch.
+It fits perfectly well with the off-kilter animation style which again is top-notch.
 Levels are punctuated with short animated cut-scenes which are a great reward for beating that tough section you spent an hour trying to get through.

 If there's any negative that can be imparted on the game it's in the save system, or lack of one.
 By 1998 the PlayStation's architecture was well known to both gamers and consumers.
 Once thought of as a quirky peripheral, thoughts about memory cards to save your games was becoming accepted as the norm for consoles but Skullmonkeys doesn't utilise them.
 It instead opts for a password system harking back to the previous generation where battery backups placed in carts were a rare and expensive option.
 This is a complaint that is somewhat eliminated if you choose to emulate the game on PCs as all of the emulators feature save states as standard - one of the many reasons why I prefer to play this way, despite owning the actual disc (it's one of my prized games along with Tombi and Panzer Dragoon Saga, not like I'm bragging or anything).